 - 1. Elective courses will not be changed.
 (Please see page 13 for clarification of the scheduling process.)
 Upon selecting, be absolutely sure you know what the course entails and your responsibility for that course. - 2.
 Student/Parent class changes will be made only during the allotted schedule change period.
-That time period will be from the time scheduling begins day 5 of the new school year.
+That time period will be from the time scheduling begins until the last day of this school year.
 No student will be permitted to take a course for which they do not meet the course pre-requisites.
 Please check to make sure your meet the pre-requisites for a course before selecting it.
 Teachers will have the final say about course placements.